YubinYe/Coursera-Deep-Learning-deeplearning.ai/03-Structuring Machine Learning Projects/1-2课-课后习题/Week 2 Quiz - Autonomous driving (case study).md

     - [x] Choose the training set to be the 900,000 images from the internet along with 80,000 images from your car’s front-facing camera.
 The 20,000 remaining images will be split equally in dev and test sets.
     - [ ] Choose the training set to be the 900,000 images from the internet along with 20,000 images from your car’s front-facing camera.
 The 80,000 remaining images will be split equally in dev and test sets.
     > As seen in lecture, it is important that your dev and test set have the closest possible distribution to “real”-data.
 It is also important for the training set to contain enough “real”-data to avoid having a data-mismatch problem.
+    > Most Deep Learning models are robust enough to allow for slightly different distributions between train and dev/test.
 6. Assume you’ve finally chosen the following split between of the data:

     - Training	940,000 images randomly picked from (900,000 internet images + 60,000 car’s front-facing camera images)	8.8%